RAE-NWM: Navigation World Model in Dense Visual Representation Space: Experiments

 \subsection{Trajectory and Planning Accuracy}

 To evaluate the standalone goal-conditioned planning performance of RAE-NWM, we use the Cross-Entropy Method (CEM) for trajectory optimization.
 During each CEM iteration, we first sample 120 candidate action sequences.
 For each candidate, the world model performs an eight-step rollout in the uncompressed visual token space conditioned on the historical observations.
 Instead of decoding to pixel space and using low-level metrics, we compute the DINO feature distance directly in token space between the predicted rollout and the goal image.
 We select the highest-scoring trajectory for execution.
 To quantify planning accuracy, we compute the Absolute Trajectory Error (ATE) and Relative Pose Error (RPE) against the ground-truth trajectory.
+Table~\ref{tab:planning_accuracy} also includes a deterministic DINO-token regression variant, which is further discussed in the ablation study.

 Table~\ref{tab:planning_accuracy} shows that RAE-NWM improves upon the primary baseline NWM on the SACSoN dataset, reducing the ATE to 2.91 and RPE to 0.70.
 This trend continues on the SCAND dataset.
 On the unstructured RECON dataset, the proposed model yields a competitive ATE of 1.36 and RPE of 0.37, outperforming end-to-end policies like GNM and NoMaD.
 High-frequency visual elements, such as the dense off-road vegetation in the RECON dataset, introduce stochastic textures that complicate environment modeling.
-For this short-horizon task, we observe that NWM holds a slight edge.
-This performance gap likely occurs because the VAE-based latent space is more sensitive to these fine-grained details than the semantic representation space.
+In this short-horizon setting, NWM obtains lower ATE and RPE on RECON.
+This performance gap likely occurs because the VAE-based latent space preserves more texture-sensitive cues, while DINOv2 features emphasize semantic and structural information.